MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 encoding format is `text/plain; charset=iso-8859-5`, which specifies the [Latin/Cyrillic](https://www.iso.org/standard/28249.html) alphabet.

-If this parameter is omitted and the request method is POST or PUT, `Invoke-WebRequest` sets the content type to `application/x-www-form-urlencoded`.
+If this parameter is omitted and the request method is POST, `Invoke-RestMethod` sets the content type to `application/x-www-form-urlencoded`.
 Otherwise, the content type isn't specified in the call.

 **ContentType** will be overridden when a `MultipartFormDataContent` object is supplied for **Body**.